 Field of application

-(1) This Annex A.1 should be used for the design of buildings, other structures not covered by Annexes A.2 to A.6 and of geotechnical structures not covered by Annexes A.2 to A.6.
+(1) This Annex subclause A.1 should be used for the design of buildings, other structures not covered by subclauses A.2 to A.6 and of geotechnical structures not covered by subclauses A.2 to A.6.

-NOTE This Annex A.1 provides the specific application of the general rules in Clauses 1 to 8 for these structures.
+NOTE A.1 provides the specific application of the general rules in Clauses 1 to 8 for these structures.

 (2) When a structure falls into the field of application of different parts of Annex A, these parts should be applied in conjunction, as specified by the relevant authority or, where not specified, agreed for a specific project by the relevant parties.